Vanishing Chiral Algebras and H\"ohn-Stolz Conjecture: Supersymmetry and Chiral Algebra

-There is also a grading given by \emph{R-charge}, which coincides modulo two with $(-1)^{F_R}$ and under which $Q$ has charge one and $Q^*$ charge minus one.
-This is a $\Z$-grading at the level of perturbation theory, but reduced to a $\Z/2n\Z$-grading by instanton effects for $c_1(M) \neq 0$, where $2n$ is the greatest divisor of $c_1(M)$.
-(Recall that $M$ is spin, thus $c_1(M) \equiv 0$ (mod $2$).)
-The $r$th $Q$-cohomology group computed in the Hilbert space of states is isomorphic to the space of supersymmetric states of R-charge $r$.
+The space of states is graded by the fermion charge, which equals $(-1)^F$ modulo two and assigns $Q$ charge $1$.
+So, as in the case of $\CD_M$, we can define the $Q$-cohomology.
+The fermion charge gives a $\Z$-grading at the level of perturbation theory, but this is reduced to a $\Z_{2n}$-grading nonperturbatively by instantons if $c_1(M) \neq 0$, where $2n$ is the greatest common divisor of $c_1(M)$.
+(Since $M$ is spin, $c_1(M)$ is even.)
+By the supersymmetry algebra, the $r$th $Q$-cohomology group is isomorphic to the space of supersymmetric states of charge $r$.
+Hence, we can compute the Witten genus once we know the $Q$-cohomology of states.

-What makes a quantum field theory with $(0,2)$ supersymmetry interesting for us is that one can construct another $\Z/2n\Z$-graded $Q$-cohomology, namely the $Q$-cohomology in the space of local operators.
-The action of $Q$ on a local operator $\CO$ is given by supercommutator, $\{Q, \CO\} = Q\CO \mp \CO Q$ depending on whether $\CO$ is bosonic or fermionic.
-The $Q$-cohomology of states and local operators are isomorphic when the theory is conformally invariant via the state-operator correspondence.
-This is not the case in general.
+For the application to the H\"ohn--Stolz conjecture, however, it turns out to be more useful to study another kind of $Q$-cohomology, namely the $Q$-cohomology in the space of local operators, with the action of $Q$ given by the supercommutator.
+When the theory is conformally invariant, the $Q$-cohomology of states and local operators are isomorphic via the state-field correspondence.
+This is not true in general.

-An important property of the $Q$-cohomology of local operators is that its elements vary holomorphically on the spacetime.
-By this we mean the following.
-Let $\CO$ be a $Q$-closed local operator, $\{Q,\CO\} = 0$, and $[\CO]$ its $Q$-cohomology class.
-Recalling that $H - P \propto \del_\zb$, we have